Trading Standards offer up-to-date advice about the dangers of becoming a victim of fraud or scams during the coronavirus outbreak.

 To report an issue to the Police please ring 101 or 999 in an emergency.

-Any traders wishing to diversify into new trading areas (such as the production of hand sanitisers or takeaway services) and would like advice can contact Public Protection by email: firstname.lastname@example.org.
+Any traders wishing to diversify into new trading areas (such as the production of hand sanitisers or takeaway services), who would like advice, can contact Public Protection by email: email@example.com.

-We're using a strict 'audit and anti-fraud' process to contact those who've applied for a business rates grant, to verify your bank details, make swift BACS bank transfers and avoid fraudulent applications.
+We use strict 'audit and anti-fraud' processes when processing business grants, to verify bank details, make swift payments, and avoid fraudulent applications.

-We'll quote your eForm reference number and Business Rates account number, so you'll know the call is from the council.
+We'll quote your eForm reference number, so you'll know any correspondence is from the council.

 Garden waste scams